top of page

 Oxleas Pond in the January sunshine

-A large team turned out for this first session of the year consisting of both our committed core of regulars and also we were delighted to welcome a handful of new pickers to our friendly team.
+A team of 14 volunteers turned out for this first session of the year, consisting of both our committed core of regulars and we were delighted to welcome a handful of new pickers to our friendly team.
 We very much hope they too will become regular attendees.

-With the frost crunching underfoot, together we collected 30 bags full of general litter, with a few frozen leaves attached!
+With the frost crunching underfoot, together we collected 40 bags full of general litter (with a few frozen leaves attached), including a haul of five sacks found right at the end of the session!
 Unusually for this location, but thankfully, there was very little evidence of fly-tipping this session so let’s keep everything crossed that this situation will last.

 Our next Litter Picking session will take place on Saturday, 7th February, 2026, in a different location so, if you see large amounts of litter deposited within the woods, don’t forget to let us know.